 - Remove mixing bowl from the stand mixer, cover with cling wrap then place it in a warm location.

-- Let it rise to double its size, at this stage you can continue to bake it and proceed to step 9, especially if you are in a hurry but I suggest to at least proof it overnight to a maximum of two nights for best results.
+- Let it rise to double its size, at this stage you can continue to bake it and proceed to step 10, especially if you are in a hurry but I suggest to at least proof it overnight (Step 8) to a maximum of two nights for best results.

 - Proof the dough, place in the refrigerator still covered tightly with a cling warp then cover with a plate on top.
-Leave it in the refrigerator for at least 12 hours.
+Leave it in the refrigerator for at least 12 hours to a maximum of 48 hours.

 - Remove dough from the refrigerator.